Buon Appetito: The Best Italian Restaurants in Brisbane

 Como Restaurant

 Drawing inspiration from beloved regions throughout Italy, Como Restaurant envelops diners in the laid-back, yet refined essence of Lake Como.
-When you step into this new restaurant in Brisbane, you’ll instantly feel comfortable and relaxed, in the intimate booth seating or perched at the bar.
+Kick back with the intimate booth seating or perch at the bar.
 Mood lighting sets the tone for a cosy date night or a catch-up with your closest confidantes.
+The menu offers delicate bites to share, wood-fired pizza, and pasta plates that will linger in your mind long after you leave.

 119 Melbourne Street, South Brisbane